isimmons/office-twit/readme.md

 ##Notes:
-* Looks like I need to move all of the user profile view to a view presenter to deal with settings It's in a macro ATM but this will get ugly as settings grow to more than 'allow_twitter'.
-It's already ugly
+* Switched to using UserPresenter to deal with user settings.
+Like the rest of the app it's a WIP
 * Not sure if want to list all signed up users at /users or just provide a search feature like Twitter does
 * down the road but need to learn and use http://apigen.org or http://www.phpdoc.org/